Dogi258/calculator-web-app/README.md

 * How to position elements with CSS Grid
 * How to dynamically set event listeners to DOM objects
 * How to use more advance JavaScipt array function
+* How to use data attributes in JavaScript